beyarkay/masters-thesis/src/06_conclusion.md

 Glove-based systems (discussed in Section
-\ref{glove-based-gesture-recognition}) show the most promise for an ideal user experience, as they do not have to worry about the environmental conditions or occlusion of the hands.
+\ref{glove-based-gesture-recognition}) show the most promise for an ideal user experience, as the researcher does not have to worry about the environmental conditions or the potential occlusion of the user's hands, both of which are common problems with vision-based systems.
 A wireless glove-based system would additionally not require a user be tethered to their computer, resulting in significantly increased freedom of movement of the user.

 Research into glove-based systems is significantly hampered by the fact that every researcher has to create their own sensor suite, due to the lack of